dart-lang/language/working/0546-patterns/patterns.md

 These challenges come up often, especially when evolving a language with a rich syntax like Dart.
 There's only so much ASCII to go around.
 For example, consider the humble: `{}`.
-In Dart 1.0, this could already mean two different things: an empty map literal for a `Map<dynamic>` or an empty block.
+In Dart 1.0, this could already mean two different things: an empty map literal for a `Map<dynamic, dynamic>`, or an empty block.
 When we added type inference in Dart 2.0, that same pair of characters could mean an empty map of any of a variety of different types.
 Then in Dart 2.2, we added set literals, so now it could potentially be an empty set.

 There are several ways to solve these kinds of problems.
 The first simply avoids the problem entirely and the others rely on using some surrounding contextual